AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/progress.md

   - Created comprehensive test file for email-based login
   - Updated all existing tests to work with the modified authentication system
   - Fixed edge cases in authentication flows and token handling
+- Implemented Stripe integration for the credit system:
+  - Added Stripe configuration settings to core/config.py
+  - Created a new StripeService class to interact with the Stripe API
+  - Implemented schemas for Stripe transaction requests and responses
+  - Added a new endpoint (/credits/stripe/add) to process Stripe transactions
+  - Created comprehensive documentation for the integration in docs/stripe_integration.md
+  - Added example code showing how to use the integration in examples/stripe_credits_example.py
+  - Updated existing credit_router.py to integrate with Stripe payment processing
+  - Added support for both subscriptions and one-time purchases

 ### February 26, 2025
 - Initialized Memory Bank for the auth_service project